steqeq/0000/README.md

 # Known Issues
 The following are the known issues in the v3.5 release.

+## HIPify-Clang Installation Failure on CentOS/RHEL

+HIPify-Clang fails to get installed on CentOS/RHEL.

+**Workaround**: This is a known issue.
+As a workaround,

+* Download the file
+* Perform a force install using RPM and the following command:

+  sudo rpm -ivh --force hipify-clang-11.0.0.x86_64.rpm

 ## Failure to Process Breakpoint before Queue Destroy Results in ROCm Debugger Error
 When ROCgdb is in non-stop mode with an application that rapidly creates and destroys queues, a breakpoint may be reported that is not processed by the debugger before the queue is deleted.
 In some cases, this can result in the following error that prevents further debugging: